SK53/indicia-docs/site-building/iform/modules/sub-modules/iform-user-ui-options.rst

 IForm User UI Options Module
 ----------------------------

-This module is currently for Drupal 6 only.

 This module allows configuration files to define choices which users can make about the user interface provided by other Indicia forms.
 For example, a configuration file might define alternatives so that the user can choose between Bing and Google map layers.
 These